 - Including Regional, State, and Central Government, NGOs, sector associations and bodies, financial institutions, academia, researchers, technology providers, informal waste sector organisations, and Producer Responsibility Organisations

-What is expected from stakeholders who join and support the Pact?
+What is expected from stakeholders who join the Pact?

 Every stakeholder has a role to play in supporting the Pact.
-Companies that are interested in being a Member of the Pact will be expected to:
+Businesses that are interested in being a Member of the Pact will be expected to:

 - embed the India Plastics Pact targets in their organisation